Transparent dark purple Travel Guide by Insurte logo

 Italy's elective residency visa allows US residents with "high self-sustaining incomes" or financial assets to stay in Italy long-term.

 This income cannot be from an employer.
-It must be a revenue stream (or assets) that gives you a reliable, steady stream of income to cover your lifestyle in Italy.
+It has to be a revenue stream (or assets) that gives you a reliable, steady stream of income to cover your lifestyle in Italy.

 When you apply for an elective residency permit in Italy, you will need to prove your financial status.
 This can be done by providing proof of pensions, annuities, property income, and/or stable economic/commercial activities.